ckpantelides/ordered-thoughts/README.md

 A python app built with flask.
 It stores your thoughts by category for easy recall (in a SQL database).

-I created the user authentication for multiple users, and used werkzeug to salt and hash the login details.
+I created the user authentication, and used thr werkzeug package to salt and hash the login details.

 ![img1]